Overview of Michigan Taxes

 Michigan Property Taxes

 On the other hand, homeowners in Michigan are protected by the state constitution from significant swings in their property taxes.
 The taxable value of property in Michigan can increase by no more than 5% from one year to the next.
 This means that even when home values are surging upwards, taxes will remain relatively steady.
+Read on to learn more about that and other important Michigan property tax rules.

 How Michigan Property Taxes Work